compphylo/compphylo.github.io/Oslo2019/MESS_files/MESS_PartII.md

 using jupyter notebooks.
 In this tutorial we'll walk through the entire simulation and analysis process.
 This is meant as a broad introduction to familiarize users with the general workflow, and some of the parameters and terminology.
-We will use as an example in this tutorial the __??????__ data set from __?????__.
-However, you can follow along with one of the other example data sets if you like, although your results will vary the procedure will be identical.
+We will use as an example in this tutorial the spider community data set from La Reunion published by Emerson et al (2017).
+However, you can follow along with one of the [other example datasets](https://github.com/messDiv/MESS/tree/master/jupyter-notebooks/empirical) if you like, the procedure will be identical although your results will vary.

 ## MESS Part II Outline
 * [Crash course in machine learing](#ML-Intro)